18F/handbook/_pages/about-us/offices/san-francisco.md

 ### Public transit

 San Francisco is very accessible by its public transportation system, [SFMTA](https://www.sfmta.com/).
 The larger Bay Area is also accessible via [BART](http://www.bart.gov/).
-Taxis, while available, aren&rsquo;t generally necessary for getting around the city, which is only approximately 7 square miles.
+Taxis, while available, aren't generally necessary for getting around the city, which is only approximately 7 square miles.

-[Clipper Card](https://www.clippercard.com/ClipperWeb/) is the Bay Area&rsquo;s transit pass.
+[Clipper Card](https://www.clippercard.com/ClipperWeb/) is the Bay Area's transit pass.
 It works on many of the different public transit systems, including SFMTA and BART.
 SFMTA one-way fare is $2.25 with a 90-minute transfer (although sometimes you get a bit lengthier time for your transfer).
 BART fares are based on distance.
 SFO to Civic Center Station is $8.65; OAK to Civic Center Station is $10.05.
-See [BART&rsquo;s website](http://www.bart.gov/) for further fare prices.
+See [BART's website](http://www.bart.gov/) for further fare prices.

 ### Parking

-Don&rsquo;t do it!
+Don't do it!
 Your best bet is public transit and/or walking; downtown streets have one ways and can be very confusing.
 Street parking is horrible, and paid parking is way expensive.
 But if you do drive, you may park at 355 McAllister Street.
 The hours for this underground parking structure are 6 a.m. to midnight M–F. Fees vary but $4.50 to $2.00 per hour depending on when you enter garage.

 ## How do I&hellip;